Desno365/Desno365.github.io/minecraft/desnoguns-mod/addons/index.md

 ## Creating a new addon

 As soon as I have time I'll write a complete reference for creating a new addon.
-But for now if you're already interested in adding new guns you can look at an example addon I made for addon-developers.
+But for now if you're already interested in adding new guns you can look at an example addon I made for addon-developers.<br>
 Here you can download it and see how it works and maybe you can create a new one: [Example Addon for developers](https://www.androidfilehost.com/?fid=24421527759884341)

 Please note that addons are in beta stage, you may find some bugs while making them.
 If you find a bug report it to me so I can fix it.